 - Apocalypse How: "The Noah Plan" has the Earth's orbit falling into the sun.
 The tides reverse, and the atmosphere is blown away.
 "Terra Titanic" also suggests a similar global disaster in a metaphorical sense, equating the Earth to the Titanic.

-- Ascend to a Higher Plane of Existence: Major Tom near the end of "Major Tom (Coming Home)".
+- Ascend to a Higher Plane of Existence: Implied with Major Tom near the end of "Major Tom (Coming Home)".

 - Breakup Song: "Chill Of The Night".

 - Can't Take Criticism/Trigger Happy: In "(Let's Play) U.S.A.":